 Relationship of medial reefing to lateral release

-Medial reefing is often performed in association with lateral release or lateral retinacular lengthening in patients who have problems with instability of the patella.
-Because lateral release surgery has in the last two decades fallen out of favour, medial reefing is no longer as commonly performed.
+Medial reefing has often been performed in association with lateral release or lateral retinacular lengthening in patients who have problems with instability of the patella.

 Back to top